typemill/docs/03-for-theme-developers/02-configuration-file.md

       width: 820
 ```

 The  standard name for content images is "live".
-You can add only a with or a with and a height.
+You can add a width or a width and a height.
 You can even add more renditions like this if you want:

 ```
 settings: